 Objects Savings in TwinCAT HMI

-In this article, we shall examine how to update and manage a JavaScript object.
 If you have issues to understand JavaScript you could review the page at https://www.hemelix.com/scada-hmi/twincat-hmi/twincat-hmi-async-function/

 We shall save a simple object and update it by the read and write method with the following key-value pair.

-var address = {
+var globalAddress = {

 'building no': 3960,